Any Trouble: Early days

 Any Trouble's founding members Clive Gregson (guitar), Tom Jackson (vocals) and Chris Parks (guitar) met at Crewe and Alsager Teacher Training College in 1974.
 Soon after, Mel Harley (drums) and Phil Barnes (bass) completed the lineup.

 Initially Any Trouble were a covers band, playing anything they liked, including songs by Bob Dylan, The Band and a selection of American rock and roll numbers.
-With the advent of punk rock and then new wave, Clive Gregson realised they needed a change of material and started taking songwriting seriously.
+With the advent of punk rock and then new wave, Gregson realised they needed a change of material.
 He explained in a 1999 interview, "We were like a human jukebox and it was obvious to me then if we wanted to get anywhere we needed original songs.
 I started to take it a bit more seriously then".

-After vocalist Tom Jackson left, the band was fronted by rhythm guitarist and songwriter Clive Gregson.
-The remaining four were the first Any Trouble line-up to record, initially releasing the Gregson composition "Yesterday's Love" as an indie single in 1979.
+After vocalist Tom Jackson left, the band was fronted by Gregson.
+Any Trouble released the Gregson composition "Yesterday's Love" as an indie single in 1979.
 This was picked up by some radio stations and was played by BBC Radio 1 DJs John Peel, Andy Peebles and others in the UK.